Wake Forest vs. Boston College NCAA Football Odds, Plays and Insights | November 27, 2021

 - The Demon Deacons have been favored by 5 points or more five times this season and have covered the spread in two of them.

-- Wake Forest's games this year have gone over the point total in 54.5% of its opportunities (six times in 11 games with a set point total).
+- Wake Forest has eclipsed the over/under in 54.5% of its opportunities this year (six times over 11 games with a set point total).

-- Wake Forest is 6-5 against the spread and 9-2 overall this season when the team records more than 20.5 points.
+- Wake Forest is 6-5 against the spread and 9-2 overall in games when it scores more than 20.5 points.

-- In games that Wake Forest amasses more than 337.5 yards, the team is 6-5 against the spread and 9-2 overall.
+- Wake Forest is 6-5 against the spread and 9-2 overall when the team churns out over 337.5 yards.

-- The Demon Deacons have turned the ball over 15 times this season, one fewer than the Eagles have forced (16).
+- This year, the Demon Deacons have 15 turnovers, one fewer than the Eagles have takeaways (16).

 - Find the latest spread and moneyline odds for Wake Forest at SISportsbook.